Concrete: Composition

 Concrete is an artificial composite material, comprising a matrix of cementitious binder (typically Portland cement paste or asphalt) and a dispersed phase or "filler" of aggregate (typically a rocky material, loose stones, and sand).
 The binder "glues" the filler together to form a synthetic conglomerate.
 Many types of concrete are available, determined by the formulations of binders and the types of aggregate used to suit the application of the engineered material.
 These variables determine strength and density, as well as chemical and thermal resistance of the finished product.

-Aggregates consist of large chunks of material in a concrete mix, generally a coarse gravel or crushed rocks such as limestone, or granite, along with finer materials such as sand.
+Construction aggregates consist of large chunks of material in a concrete mix, generally a coarse gravel or crushed rocks such as limestone, or granite, along with finer materials such as sand.

 Cement paste, most commonly made of Portland cement, is the most prevalent kind of concrete binder.
 For cementitious binders, water is mixed with the dry cement powder and aggregate, which produces a semi-liquid slurry (paste) that can be shaped, typically by pouring it into a form.
 The concrete solidifies and hardens through a chemical process called hydration.
 The water reacts with the cement, which bonds the other components together, creating a robust, stone-like material.
 Other cementitious materials, such as fly ash and slag cement, are sometimes added—either pre-blended with the cement or directly as a concrete component—and become a part of the binder for the aggregate.
 Fly ash and slag can enhance some properties of concrete such as fresh properties and durability.
 Alternatively, other materials can also be used as a concrete binder: the most prevalent substitute is asphalt, which is used as the binder in asphalt concrete.

 Admixtures are added to modify the cure rate or properties of the material.
 Mineral admixtures use recycled materials as concrete ingredients.
 Conspicuous materials include fly ash, a by-product of coal-fired power plants; ground granulated blast furnace slag, a by-product of steelmaking; and silica fume, a by-product of industrial electric arc furnaces.

 Structures employing Portland cement concrete usually include steel reinforcement because this type of concrete can be formulated with high compressive strength, but always has lower tensile strength.
 Therefore, it is usually reinforced with materials that are strong in tension, typically steel rebar.

 The mix design depends on the type of structure being built, how the concrete is mixed and delivered, and how it is placed to form the structure.